Financial Samurai

-Don’t get fired or quit your job.
+If you want a severance, the main thing you must do is not get fired or quit your job.
 Instead, get laid off.
-If you quit or get fired, you get no benefits.
-But if you get laid off, you can receive a severance, unemployment benefits, subsidized health insurance, strong referrals, and so much more.
+If you quit or get fired, you get no benefits, such as unemployment or health insurance.
+But if you get laid off, you can receive a severance payment, unemployment benefits, subsidized health insurance, strong referrals, and so much more.

 A baby panda dies in the woods every time you quit your job or get fired.
 It is so much better to negotiate a severance and leave on your own terms with money in your pocket!